 - Because SFAs are required to account for all revenues and expenditures and the definition of cost of food used is the dollar value of beginning inventory plus the dollar value of food received during the period less the value of ending inventory, inventory is required by USDA of foods that are purchased by the SFA.
-(Reference USDA Policy Memo 1984-SNP-31) An Inventory Record is available on the SDE Web site <www.sde.ok.gov> to record the monthly physical inventory.
-After logging on, highlight Services and Federal Programs.
-Click on Child Nutrition; click on Documents; and scroll down the page to School Meal Program-Various Documents/Forms.
+(Reference USDA Policy Memo 1984-SNP-31) An Inventory Record Interactive form is available in the CARS system.
 The publication reflects only the physical inventory for one year.
 Each SFA may print the appropriate number of Inventory Records needed for each eating site.
-(Refer to pages CM-145 and CM-147 for forms.) - 2.
-An inventory system is a tool of management that must be maintained for an efficient food service operation.
+(Refer to pages CM-124 and CM-125 for forms.) - An inventory system is a tool of management that must be maintained for an efficient food service operation.
 This inventory book provides food service managers with a systematic method for taking and maintaining a complete inventory record of purchased food and supplies.